Since 1904 and throughout its history, Ss. Cyril and Methodius parish has undergone many transitions and continues to grow.

 Reverend Aidan Leddy came to Ss.
 Cyril and Methodius Church as pastor in July 1983.
 In 1984, a grant of $725,000.00 was received from the Kenedy Foundation which would enable the parish to proceed with the needed expansion and remodeling.
 A new parish hall and rectory with parish offices was completed in 1986.
 Plans to acquire more parking spaces were also completed and an additional lot on Hakel Street was purchased for the project.

 In March, 1991, the Reverend Monsignor Lawrence E. White became the pastor.
 It has been during his administration that the church was renovated and the sanctuary was enlarged so that the Blessed Sacrament could be relocated in the center.
 A large covered porch was added to the front of the church and a concrete parking lot was added.
 The parish community continues to grow especially since the parish began the ACTS Retreats in 2006.
-Monsignor White has placed great emphasis on building a vibrant parish community.
+Monsignor White has placed great emphasis on building a vibrant parish community which continues to shine till today.
+Monsignor White retired in 2019 but will forever a special place in the SSCM community.

 Currently, the parish is a multiethnic parish and serves more than 3000 families from Ayers, Gollihar, Everhart, and Holly, area.
 As well as the numerous families registered in the parish who live outside its boundaries.
 The parish has an active Works of Mercy that feeds and clothes the homeless, and helps families in need.
 There are approximately 450 public school children kindergarten thru middle school enrolled in the parish Religious Education program.
 The Life Teen Program, which is centered around the Eucharist, guides about 60 high school teens weekly in their struggles to live the Catholic faith as teens.
 Ss.
 Cyril and Methodius Parish has an active RCIA program to help adults wishing to be in full communion with the Catholic Church.
 The parish also has a very active group of Guadalupanas, Catholic Daughters, Knights of Columbus and Altar Society.